 Eligibility includes minority/Hispanic students (defined as being from an underrepresented community that experiences an excess or unknown burden in the field of health disparities and cancer control research) who are in a master’s-level health program (with a minimum completion of that program’s first semester by June 2014) or a master’s-trained health professional.
 Current doctoral students or those accepted into doctoral programs are not eligible.

 Eligibility also requires: good academic standing (minimum “B” average) and strong verbal, written, interpersonal, and organizational skills.

-The IHPR's Éxito! project is funded by a 5-year (2010-2015) training grant (No. 1R25CA134301-01A2) from the National Cancer Institute.
+The IHPR's Éxito! project is funded by a 5-year (2015-2020) training grant (2R25CA134301-06) from the National Cancer Institute.
 IHPR Director Dr. Amelie G. Ramirez also is the program’s principal investigator.
-Other IHPR researchers involved are Kip Gallion, Cynthia Wittenburg and Rebecca Adeigbe.
+Other IHPR researchers involved are Kip Gallion, Arely Perez, and Cynthia Wittenburg.
 Dr. Rena Pasick, director of a similar training program in California, is the program’s co-principal investigator.